ParkerICI/flow-analysis-tutorial/README.md

 The plots in the bottom half of the panel help you select an appropriate cutoff.
 They display all the pairs of beads channels.
 Beads should appear as a population in the upper right corner (as they will be double-positives for all the channel pairs).
 The color of the points represent the distance from the beads population.
 You should choose a cutoff so that most of the bead events are below the cutoff, and most of the non-beads events are above it.
 The legend for the color scale is located above the plots.

-Check normalization worked by plotting bead intensitites before and after.
 To stop the software simply hit the "ESC" key in your R session. _Note_: If the GUI does _not_ open a new web browser, hit the "ESC" key and re-enter the above command.

 # De-barcoding